 Unless a device can be operated by direct touch, the most common fall back for user input to a device is a switch.

-The input method to a device is absolutely crucial to its success and all of our engineers and product advisors are highly skilled in helping a system user to select the correct method of input for their device and their personal situation.
+Every person’s preferences differ and the input method to a device is absolutely crucial to its success.
+Our engineers and product advisors are highly skilled in helping users to select the correct input method for both their device and their personal situation.

 To find out more, or to arrange a visit with your local Assistive Technology Product Advisor, email or call us on 0113 207 0449 today.